aarshtalati/SubtitlesToClassNotes/README.md

 There are other branches, which use the full fledged .NET and run only with Visual Studio 2012 or later.
 If you are not using Visual Studio 2012+ or not familiar with .NET, .NET Core is your best bet.
 Just like Python and Java, .NET Core runs on Linux/Windows/Apple.

-### I highly recommand using the .NET Core instead the .NET branches for the easiest installation.
+##### I highly recommend using the .NET Core instead the .NET branches for the easiest installation.
 Installation instructions could be found at: https://www.microsoft.com/net/core/

 If you are familiar with .NET and know what you are doing, feel free to use other branches.

-#### Clone command:
+##### Clone command:
 `git clone -b dotNetCore --single-branch https://github.com/ablaze8/SubtitlesToClassNotes.git`

-### I highly recommand using Visul Studio Code to edit the code.
+##### I highly recommend using Visul Studio Code to edit the code.
 It's free and runs on Linux/Windows/Apple. https://code.visualstudio.com/

-Open `Program.cs`, chnage `basePath` variable accordingly.
+Open `Program.cs`, change `basePath` variable accordingly.
 VS Code might ask you to install C# extension and to restore packages - say yes.
 Reload your VS Code.
 Click the green "play" icon and a text file called "Notes.txt" should have created at the path you mentioned for `basePath` variable.